tailcallhq/tailcall-on-aws/README.md

 # Tailcall on AWS
 This repo lets you deploy a Tailcall instance with your own config on AWS (Lambda and API Gateway).
-The deployment is automatically built and managed by Terraform, and it will use the config in `config.graphql`.
+The deployment is automatically built and managed by Terraform, and it will use the config in `config/config.graphql`.
+The whole `config/` directory will be uploaded to AWS, so you can use `@link` with other files in the directory.

 ## First setup
 1. [Install Terraform.](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)